Prepare for MIT

 We have provided a list of our credit policies for common advanced placement courses.

-However, it is important to note that there is always a way around these policies: through the Advanced Standing Exams, or ASEs.
-If you are confident that you have been adequately prepared for introductory coursework at MIT, then you can always take an ASE to test out of it.
+However, even if the above mechanisms for credit don't work out, there is still another path to show your prior learning: through the Advanced Standing Exams, or ASEs.
+If you are confident that you have been adequately prepared for introductory coursework at MIT, through your high school study or independent study, then you can always take an ASE to test out of it.
 It's essentially like sitting the final before the class begins.
 If you do well you get to keep your grade on the ASE as your grade in the class; if you do poorly, you can simply take the class and the bad grade disappears.